gitpk-0/gitpk-0/README.md

 # Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" height="30px">

-I'm Patrick, a Software Engineering student who is passionate about writing code, solving problems, automating processes, and building software.
+I'm Patrick, a dedicated Software Engineering student with a passion for crafting efficient, elegant code to solve complex problems.
+I thrive on automating processes and building innovative software solutions that push boundaries and exceed expectations.
+With a keen eye for detail and a hunger for continuous learning, I am always looking for new ways to enhance my skills and stay up-to-date with the latest industry trends.

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>